 Features you’ll love:

 - The Zendesk for Startups plan provides its users a free 6-month credit.
-Additionally, it also offers them access to a community of customer experience leaders and exclusive resources
+It also offers them access to a community of customer experience leaders and exclusive resources.

 Pricing: Startups can get Zendesk for free for six months.
 For SMBs, the Foundational Support plan starts at $19 per agent per month.